thymeleaf/thymeleaf/README.txt

  thymeleaf
  ---------

- To learn more and download latest version:
+ In order to learn more and download the latest version:

      http://www.thymeleaf.org